Call to order: 01352 757777

 • Enzyme and immune function [1]

 There are many instances where Forageplus creates feed suggestions for young horses, and supplementing the right amount of phosphorus in the total daily diet is impossible without the addition of high-phosphorus ingredients in the daily bucket feed.
-This is where the inclusion of wheat bran and other high-phosphorus feeds, such as Copra and oats becomes a smart targeted, bucket feed choice.

 The same principles apply to mares in late gestation and lactation, where mineral and protein demands are even higher.